NHOrus/srwq-compilation/episode-15.md

 "Well, ok, but how are they as conversationalists?"

-"They are pilots, not philosWith a phonecord, Katina.
-Just because you couldn't handle me having a life.sk you to leave."
+"They are pilots, not philos *With a phonecord, Katina.
+Just because you couldn't handle me having a life.* sk you to leave."

 You quiver slightly.
 "Y-y-yeah, I'll go visit Axel and the chick with the big tits now."

 You half-run out of the lab.
 You definitely don't here that sad chuckle in the back of your mind.
 It's just your hangover.
-Sciencegar Sciencebolt Thu 11 Feb 2010 21:56:03 No.4515071 Report
->>4515069

-I have a lot of plot ideas to get through, Super-nice Archibald will appear eventually.
-Anonymous Thu 11 Feb 2010 22:03:03 No.4515089 Report
->>4515070
-Oh god oh god oh god.

-I seriously doubt this is a situation where we can say "Two Arados?!
-Now neither of them will be virgins!"
-Anonymous Thu 11 Feb 2010 22:10:03 No.4515112 Report
->>4515070
-Well, looks like our "Arado From Hell to Punish Us For Our Sins" theory is back in play!

-Anyway, I think we should go talk with Kai and find out what's wrong with the bastard.
-Stealthyboy !fchRKomfls Thu 11 Feb 2010 22:25:03 No.4515154 Report
->>4515036
->dispose of your prisoner
-Noooo!
-Not Ensign Mickey, the manliest pilot the Shadow Mirror has ever known!
-How will we go on without him?!

->>4515070
-And it looks like we're going to have to play a lovely game of "Oops, I broke Mr. Flopsy" again with Arado...
-Sciencegar Sciencebolt Thu 11 Feb 2010 22:28:03 No.4515171 Report
-Quoted By: >>4515175 >>4515180 >>4515185 >>4515213
+---

 You enter the medbay proper, and see Axel unconscious in the corner.
 His vital signs appear low, but steady, and the squiggly line on the chart appears to be going up, so it seems he's out of danger, at least.

 Your eye is drawn to the bed beside him, which is unmade, and you see the remains of a tattered green dress there.
 You pick it up and have a look at it: It's quite revealing, and made for someone with a much larger bust size.